 - Developing a tolerance, so you need more to feel alcohol’s effects

 - Wanting to cut down on how much you drink but can’t

 - Having withdrawal symptoms if you don’t drink

-If you are experiencing any of these symptoms, it’s time to take a deep dive into your life.
-Admitting you are suffering from an AUD is the very first step in getting help, becoming healthier, and finding yourself again!
+If you are experiencing any of these symptoms, it’s time to dive deeply into your life.
+Admitting you are suffering from an AUD is the first step in getting help, becoming healthier, and finding yourself again!

 When to Seek Treatment

 The first step is to re-read the list above.
 Do any of those feel like you?
-Maybe those don’t, but there are a few other ways to decide it’s time to seek treatment, also.
+Maybe those don’t, but there are a few other ways to decide it’s time to seek treatment.